ansible-collections/overview/README.rst

 `Using Ansible Collections <https://docs.ansible.com/ansible/latest/user_guide/collections_using.html>`_

-Q: Once the next version of Ansible is released, will my playbooks still work
+Q: Once the next version of Ansible is released, will my playbooks still work?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For users of the community version of ansible ``pip/apt-get install ansible`` will continue to give you a working install of Ansible including the three thousand plus modules that previously shipped with Ansible 2.9.